-Breast Feeding: Having a breast uplift will reduce your chances of being able to breast feed.
+Breast feeding: Having a breast reduction will reduce your chances of being able to breast feed.
 The chance of being able to breast feed following surgery varies depending on the exact surgical technique.
 If this is important to you then it is essential to ask your surgeon for further details on how they anticipate your chances of successfully breast feeding will be affected by the surgery.

-Surgical Plan: Although a pre-operative plan will have been discussed prior to the operation, there are multiple ways of undertaking an individual procedure.
+Surgical plan: Although a pre operative plan will have been discussed prior to the operation, there are multiple ways of undertaking an individual procedure.
 Each technique has been developed to achieve the same end result (though may result in differing scar patterns).
 It may sometimes be necessary to alter the initial plan discussed with you at the time of operation due to anatomic considerations that become apparent during the course of the surgery.
-Your surgeon will discuss with you what may be subject to change or what these changes may be - this varies between different types of procedures.
+Your surgeon will discuss with you what what may be subject to change or what these changes may be - this varies between different types of procedure.

-Unsatisfactory Result: Although good results are always aimed for, they cannot be guaranteed.
-You may be disappointed with the results of mastopexy surgery.
+Unsatisfactory Result: Although good results are always aimed for, they cannot bbe guaranteed.
+You may be disappointed with the results of breast reduction surgery.
 Asymmetry in nipple location, unanticipated breast shape and size, loss of function, wound disruption, poor healing, and loss of sensation may occur after surgery.
 Unsatisfactory surgical scar location or visible deformities at the ends of the incisions (dog ears) may occur.
+Liposuction may be necessary to thin breast tissue that is outside of the normal surgical location for breast reduction surgery and this may be classed as an additional procedure and incur an extra charge.
+It may be necessary to perform additional surgery to attempt to improve your results.

-Although the risks and complications occur infrequently, the above risks are particularly associated with mastopexy or breast uplift surgery.
+Although the risks and complications occur infrequently, the above risks are particularly associated with breast reduction surgery.
 In addition to the risks and complications outlined above there are others that can and do occur, though these are even more uncommon.
 The outcomes of surgery and medicine are influenced by many factors beyond the control of your surgeon and as such cannot be predicted.